sderosiaux/guidelines-to-create-a-strong-website/README.md

 ## Care about offline ?

   - Add a service worker and cache resources and responses https://developers.google.com/web/fundamentals/instant-and-offline/offline-cookbook/
+    - you can generate automatically some service-worker.js code using https://github.com/GoogleChrome/sw-precache
   - (Add a AppCache manifest.
 Deprecated)

 ## Care about analytics ?